Understanding accounting and tax in Hong Kong

 Salaries tax

-In Hong Kong, personal tax is often referred to as salaries tax.
-Salaries tax is imposed on all employment income arising in or derived from Hong Kong.
-The tax payable is determined by applying either the standard 15% rate on the first HK$5 million earnings and then 16% on any earnings exceeding HK$5 million, or the progressive rate on the net chargeable income.
+In Hong Kong, personal tax on employment income is generally referred to as salaries tax.
+It applies to income from employment, office and pension that arises in or is derived from Hong Kong.
+The tax payable is determined by applying either the standard rate of 15% on net income up to HK$5 million and 16% on the portion exceeding HK$5 million, or the progressive rates on net chargeable income, whichever results in a lower tax liability.

 For the latter, there are five marginal tax brackets:

-When hiring employees, you must submit the relevant form within three months if you anticipate them to be subject to the salaries tax.
-You will also need to file the annual employer’s return to report all remunerations paid to your employees for the applicable YA.
+Where an employee is likely to be chargeable to salaries tax, employers are generally required to submit the relevant notification form to the IRD within three months of the employee commencing employment.
+Employers will also need to file the annual employer’s return to report all remunerations paid to employees for the applicable YA.
 This applies to employees who are:

 Withholding tax

 Only specific types of payments are subject to withholding tax in Hong Kong, such as royalties.
-There are no withholding taxes levied on dividends and interest.
+Hong Kong generally does not impose withholding tax on dividends and interest.

-When a Hong Kong-resident company or individual makes payments for royalties to a non-resident entity for services rendered in Hong Kong, a certain portion of the payment must be withheld and paid to the IRD.
+When a Hong Kong-resident company or individual makes royalty payments to a non-resident for the use of, or the right to use, intellectual property in Hong Kong, a portion of the payment may be deemed taxable and subject to withholding obligations.

 Learn more about our corporate tax services